Harry and the Hendersons: Plot

-Following a camping trip in the nearby Cascade mountains, George Henderson drives home to suburban Seattle with his family when he hits a Bigfoot with his station wagon.
+Following a camping trip in the nearby Cascade mountains, George Henderson drives home to the Wallingford neighborhood in Seattle with his family when he hits a Bigfoot with his station wagon.
 Believing it to be dead and the key to fame and fortune, the family straps the creature to the roof of their car.
-A hunter tracking the creature discovers the Hendersons' damaged license plate.
+The legendary French-Canadian hunter-turned-Bigfoot-tracker Jacques LaFleur discovers the Hendersons' detached license plate.

 That night, George goes to examine the Bigfoot and discovers it was alive and has escaped.
 He finds the creature in the kitchen, having knocked over the refrigerator while looking for food.
+The Bigfoot watches Bedtime for Bonzo on TV.
 The family realizes that he is intelligent and friendly, and George decides to return him to the wilderness.
 Naming the Bigfoot "Harry", George tries to lure him into the station wagon, but Harry becomes upset and runs off.

-Saddened, the family attempt to resume their normal lives, but sightings of Harry become more frequent as media fervor heightens.
+Saddened, the family attempts to resume their normal lives, but sightings of Harry become more frequent as media fervor heightens.
 George tries to find Harry and visits the "North American Museum of Anthropology" to speak with Dr. Wallace Wrightwood, a supposed expert on Bigfoot.
 Giving his phone number to the museum clerk, George resumes his search.
-The legendary French-Canadian hunter-turned-Bigfoot-tracker, Jacques LaFleur, finds the Henderson household.
+Jacques LaFleur eventually finds the Henderson household.
 George follows a Bigfoot sighting into the city while Harry evades hunters and the police as he attempts to find safety.
 George saves Harry from LaFleur, who is arrested, and reunites him with the Henderson family.

 George invites Dr. Wrightwood to dinner.
 When answering the door, George recognizes Wrightwood as the museum clerk he gave his number to.
 Wrightwood urges the Hendersons to give up on Bigfoot as it has destroyed his life but then meets Harry, restoring his enthusiasm.
 Bailed out of jail, LaFleur travels to the Henderson house.
 Harry and the Hendersons escape with Dr. Wrightwood in his truck, and LaFleur gives chase.
 Fleeing to the mountains, George tries to force Harry to leave.
 Confused and upset, Harry departs, but LaFleur tracks and attempts to shoot him.
 Harry subdues LaFleur, and George intervenes when LaFleur attempts to escape.
 LaFleur gives up the hunt when he realizes that Harry is more than a simple beast.

-As the family says goodbye, George tells Harry to take care of himself, to which he replies, "Okay" – revealing he has the ability to learn language.
-As Harry leaves, three other hiding Bigfoots and one adolescent emerge and disappear into the wilderness with Harry as the Henderson family watches.
+As the family says goodbye, George tells Harry to take care of himself, to which he replies, "Okay" – revealing he has the ability to speak.
+As Harry leaves, three other hiding Bigfoots (including one adolescent) emerge and disappear into the wilderness with Harry as the Henderson family watches.